-Prewriting Standard : The student will use preand formulate a plan. ewriting strategies to generate ideas The student will pr rewrite by: LA.1112.3.1.1 generating ideas from multiple sources (e.g., brainstorming, notes, journals, discussion, research materials or other reliable sources) based upon teacher-directed topics and personal interests; LA.1112.3.1.2 - making a plan for writing that addresses purpose, audience, a controlling idea, logical sequence, and time frame for completion; and LA.1112.3.1.3 - using organizational strategies and tools (e.g., technology, spreadsheet, outline, chart, table, graph, Venn Diagram, web, story map, plot pyramid) to develop a personal organizational style.
-E nglish Language Proficiency Standa rds Beginning: The student will prewrite by: - generating ideas in a group setting using teacher guided brainstorming - planning ideas for writing simple essays/paragraphs appropriate to the topic, audience and purpose - identifying information and grouping information to create a graphic organizer.
+Prewriting Standard : The student will use prewriting strategies to generate ideas and formulate a plan.
+The student will prewrite by: LA.910.3.1.1 - generating ideas from multiple sources (e.g., brainstorming, notes, journals, discussion, research materials or other reliable sources) based upon teacher-directed topics and personal interests; LA.910.3.1.2 2 - making a plan for writing that addresses purpose, audience, a controlling idea, logical sequence, and time frame for completion; and LA.910.3.1.3 - using organizational strategies and tools (e.g., technology, spreadsheet, outline, chart, table graph, Venn Diagram, web, story map, plot pyramid) to develop a personal organizational style.
+E nglish Language Proficiency Standar ds Beginning: The student will prewrite by: - generating ideas in a group setting using teacher guided brainstorming - planning ideas for writing simple essays/paragraphs appropriate to the topic, audience and purpose - identifying information and grouping information to create a graphic organizer.
 Intermediate: The student will prewrite by: - generating ideas for writing simple compositions by using brainstorming techniques and multiple sources - using a variety of prewriting strategies to identify ideas and organizational patterns appropriate to the topic, audience, and purpose.
-Advanced: The student will: generating ideas for writing by using a variety of prewriting strategies to accommodate individual thinking and writing styles; identifying ideas and organizational patterns appropriate to the topic, audience, and purpose.
+Advanced: The student will prewrite by: generating ideas for writing by using a variety of prewriting strategies to accommodate individual thinking and writing styles; identifying ideas and organizational patterns appropriate to the topic, audience, and purpose.

 Drafting Standard : The student will write a draft appropriate to the topic, audience, and purpose.
-The student will dr aft writing by: LA.1112.3.2.1 developing ideas from the prewriting plan using primary and secondary sources appropriate to the purpose and audience; LA.1112.3.2.2 - establishing a logical organizational pattern with supporting details that are substantial, specific, and relevant; and LA.1112.3.2.3 - analyzing language techniques of professional authors (e.g., figurative language, denotation, connotation) to establish a personal style, demonstrating a command of language with conviction of expression.
-Eı nglish Language Proficiency Standar rds Beginning: The student will draft writing by: - developing ideas using basic organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts; - using basic primary sources appropriate to the purpose and audience.
+The student will draft writing by: LA.910.3.2.1 A.910.3.2.1 - developing ideas from the prewriting plan using primary and secondary sources appropriate to the purpose and audience; LA.910.3.2.2 - establishing a logical organizational pattern with supporting details that are substantial, specific, and relevant; and LA.910.3.2.3 - analyzing language techniques of professional authors (e.g., figurative language, denotation connotation) to establish a personal style, demonstrating a command of language with confidence of expression.
+E nglish Language Proficiency Standar rds Beginning: The student will draft writing by: developing ideas using basic organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts; using basic primary sources appropriate to the purpose and audience.
 Intermediate: The student will draft writing by: - developing ideas using organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts; - using some primary and secondary sources appropriate to the purpose and audience.
 Advanced: The student will draft writing by: developing ideas using organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts; using primary and secondary appropriate to the purpose and audience analyzing language techniques of familiar authors to establish a personal style demonstrating near native-like command of language.